 Even though MariaDB/MySQL is the recommended database for Nextcloud according to the Nextcloud documentation, to us PGSQL is the better choice.
 Thankfully PGSQL works very good with Nextcloud and the only downside is that not all apps are supported, but that’s just a few.
 All of the official apps are supported and the few that isn’t aren’t developed by Nextcloud or developers that works close with Nextcloud, so nothing to worry about.

-in your config.php.
-So before you start Apache2 after the script is run, be sure that you have removed that line and everything else related to MySQL/MariaDB.
+Before you start Apache2 after the script is run, be sure that you have removed everything related to MySQL/MariaDB.
 Here we go!

 Before you run the script, make sure that you are root.

 Then copy this into a file and run it with bash: